smartdevicelink/sdl_core_documentation/docs/Multiple Transports Implementation/index.md

 MultipleTransportsEnabled = true
 ```

-- To set the allowed Secondary Transport types for a given Primary transport
+- To set the available Secondary Transport types for a given Primary transport

 ```
 [MultipleTransports]